TIMELINE-Lockdown party allegations facing UK PM Johnson | Politics

 ITV News publishes a leaked video showing Johnson's staff laughing and joking during a mock news conference over how to explain a gathering in Downing Street.
 In the video, Allegra Stratton, then Johnson's press secretary, says: "This fictional party was a business meeting, and it was not socially distanced."

 Dec.
-8 - Johnson apologises, aide resigns Johnson tells parliament: "I was also furious to see that clip.
-I apologise unreservedly for the offence that it has caused up and down the country, and I apologise for the impression that it gives.
+8 - Johnson apologizes, aide resigns Johnson tells parliament: "I was also furious to see that clip.
+I apologize unreservedly for the offense that it has caused up and down the country, and I apologize for the impression that it gives.

-"I have been repeatedly assured since these allegations emerged that there was no party and that no COVID rules were broken ...
-It goes without saying that if those rules were broken, there will be disciplinary action for all those involved."
-Stratton, most recently Johnson's COP26 spokeswoman, resigns.
+"I have been repeatedly assured since these allegations emerged that there was no party and that no COVID rules were broken... if those rules were broken, there will be disciplinary action for all those involved."
+Stratton resigns.

 Dec.
 9 - Details of inquiry published The government says Britain's top civil servant, Simon Case, will lead an inquiry into three alleged gatherings.

-"The primary purpose will be to establish swiftly a general understanding of the nature of the gatherings, including attendance, the setting and the purpose, with reference to adherence to the guidance in place at the time," it says.
+"The primary purpose will be to establish swiftly a general understanding of the nature of the gatherings...," it says.
 The inquiry is broadened to cover further gatherings after additional media reports.

 Dec.
-17 - Lead investigator steps down Case steps down from the investigation after it is reported an event was held in his own office.
-The government says the work will be concluded by Gray.
+17 - Lead investigator steps down Case steps down after it is reported an event was held in his own office.
+The government says the investigation will be concluded by Gray.

 Dec.
-19 - Garden party photo published The Guardian newspaper publishes a photograph of Johnson and more than a dozen other people drinking wine in the Downing Street garden that it said was taken during lockdown on May 15, 2020.
+19 - Garden party photo published The Guardian newspaper publishes a photograph of Johnson and more than a dozen others drinking wine in the Downing Street garden that it said was taken during the lockdown on May 15, 2020.

 Dec.
-20 - Johnson says garden party was work "Those were people at work talking about work," Johnson told broadcasters when asked about the Guardian picture.
+20 - Johnson says the garden party was working "Those were people at work talking about work," Johnson told broadcasters when asked about the Guardian picture.

 Jan.
 10 - Party invitation from Johnson's aide published ITV publishes an email sent by Johnson's Principal Private Secretary Martin Reynolds to over 100 Downing Street employees on May 20, 2020.

 Jan.
-12 - PM says he attended lockdown gathering Johnson tells parliament he attended a gathering in the Downing Street garden on May 20, 2020 and apologises.
+12 - PM says he attended lockdown gathering Johnson tells parliament he attended a gathering on May 20, 2020, in the Downing Street garden and apologizes.

-"When I went into that garden just after 6 o'clock on 20 May 2020, to thank groups of staff before going back into my office 25 minutes later to continue working, I believed implicitly that this was a work event," he said.
-His press secretary says he did not see the Reynolds email.
-The Times newspaper cites Conservative lawmakers saying Johnson later told them in the House of Commons tea room that he did not believe he had personally done anything wrong and said "we're taking hits for something we don't deserve".
-(Compiled by Kylie MacLellan; Editing by Catherine Evans)
+"When I went into that garden... to thank groups of staff before going back into my office 25 minutes later to continue working, I believed implicitly that this was a work event," he said.
+His press secretary says he did not see Reynolds' email.
+The Times newspaper cites Conservative lawmakers saying Johnson later told them he did not believe he had personally done anything wrong and said "we're taking hits for something we don't deserve".

+Jan.
+13 - Police say they won't investigate gatherings yet British police say they will not investigate the gatherings held in Johnson's residence unless Gray's inquiry finds evidence of potential criminal offenses.

+Jan.
+14 - Reports of further parties in April 2021 The Telegraph reports there were two drinks parties held inside Downing Street on April 16, 2021, as Queen Elizabeth mourned her husband, Prince Philip, and at a time when mixing indoors was banned for people from different households.
+Johnson was at his Chequers country residence that day, the paper said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)